vincent-vdb/medium_posts/realtime_object_detection/README.md

 > N.B.: check the help of the `trainer.py` script for more about the available parameters

+If during training you encounter the following error `RuntimeError: received 0 items of ancdata`, just run `ulimit -n 1048576` in your terminal, and then rerun the training script.

 ### Convert model to TFLite